mouseless/baked/unreleased.md

   - Use `ReloadWhen` and `ShowWhen` to bind them to a page context value
 - `Constraints` now allows you to define constraints on values of triggers so that reactions can happen only on certain conditions
-- `Modal` component is now added which displays given conten in modal view
+- `Dialog` component is now added which displays given content in dialog with action support

 ## Breaking Changes